KIraZ0tYyv/video-production/DaVinci Resolve/DaVinci Resolve.md

 - method 1:
     1. Select a shot you want to color correct
     2. MMB on the shot you want to copy the settings from
+    3. Adjust the settings using `Split Screen View` of the viewer (top left corner)
 - method 2:
     1. Select a shot you want to color correct
     2. RMB on the shot you want to match (not exactly) the settings from and `Shot Match to this Clip`
+    3. Adjust the settings using `Split Screen View` of the viewer (top left corner)

 <p style="text-align:center;"><img src="data/color - copy settings.png" width="250" title="copy settings"></p>